 What you need to do

 First off, you will need a copy of MoneyWorks Gold (or the MoneyWorks Gold demo) installed on your computer.
+If you don’t have MoneyWorks Gold, you can download a trial version.
 Then simply download and decompress the MoneyWorks Converter application:

 Note that you can put this anywhere on your computer (it doesn’t need to be in the Applications or Program Files folder).
 Windows users should keep the MoneyWorks Converter Libs folder and the MoneyWorks Converter.exe in the same directory.